raphael-geffroy/isalid-refactoring-test/README.md

 You just have to create an implementation of the App\Service\TemplateProcessorInterface.
 The designed solution is a mix of Chain of Responsibility and Strategy patterns.
 You can find solutions like this one in the Symfony codebase for Transports (Notifier) and ChainEncoder (Serializer).

+## 5 - Remove the Approval tests
+The refactor is complete and the snapshot is still valid we can now remove the approval tests and be confident on our refactoring.